 In the end, the ultimate question is this: What do we treasure?

-As Pastor John recently put it:
+As Pastor John put it,

 And there’s the aim for both women and men.
 Together we desire to not be controlled by outward appearances.
 Instead, we make it our aim to be compelled by the invisible love of Christ (2 Corinthians 5:12–15).